Back to Help Center

 Data Protection Agreement (DPA)

-Available to any customer on request.
+Available on Enterprise plans.
 Drafted to GDPR Article 28(3) and covers processing scope, security measures, sub-processors, and deletion on termination.

 What is a DPA?

-A Data Processing Agreement (DPA) is a legally binding contract required under GDPR Article 28 whenever a data controller (your organisation) engages a data processor (Tag & Analytics Audit) to process personal data on its behalf.
+A Data Processing Agreement (DPA) is a legally binding contract required under GDPR Article 28 whenever a data controller (your organisation) engages a data processor (8 Million Stories) to process personal data on its behalf.
 The DPA defines what data is processed, for what purpose, under what security measures, and what each party's responsibilities are.

 The DPA doesn't create new privacy obligations. it formalises the ones that already exist under GDPR and documents compliance with Article 28's requirements.
 Having a DPA in place is a prerequisite for many enterprise procurement processes and GDPR compliance audits.

-Who needs a DPA with Tag & Analytics Audit?
+Who needs a DPA with 8 Million Stories?

 You may need a DPA if:

-- You're using Tag & Analytics Audit in a client-facing capacity and your clients require DPAs with sub-processors.
+• You're using 8 Million Stories in a client-facing capacity and your clients require DPAs with sub-processors.

-- Your DPO (Data Protection Officer) has identified Tag & Analytics Audit as a data processor in your data mapping exercise.
+• Your DPO (Data Protection Officer) has identified 8 Million Stories as a data processor in your data mapping exercise.

-For many users, particularly individual consultants and small teams, the Tag & Analytics Audit Terms of Service and Privacy Policy are sufficient documentation.
-A formal DPA is primarily needed for procurement processes and regulated industries — and it's available to anyone who needs one.
+For many users, particularly individual consultants and small teams, the 8 Million Stories Terms of Service and Privacy Policy are sufficient documentation.
+A formal DPA is primarily needed for enterprise procurement and regulated industries.

-The Tag & Analytics Audit DPA, drafted in accordance with GDPR Article 28(3), covers:
+The 8 Million Stories DPA, drafted in accordance with GDPR Article 28(3), covers:

 How to request a DPA